gcopoix/makeSD_mist/README.md

 ```
 It is a good idea to keep these folders as the next run will be much faster (git only needs to be updated and not cloned, the download of the MAME ROMs can be skipped, ...).
 This saves more than 10GB of data not being fetched again.

+## Testing
+There are initial [test scripts](test) to be executed with Linux and Windows. \
+Threse scripts will
+- do some script checking
+- generate a destination set for
+   - mist
+   - sidi

+	with 2 runs:
+   - 1st: run with empty cache (=initial run)
+   - 2nd: run with cache and SD (=update run)

+Both folders should contain same content at the end (assuning no git update of any source repo in between). \
+Additionally, a full log for each set is created in the 'SD#' folder with some summary at the end:
+- Missing core .rbf files
+- Missing MAME ROMs
+- MAME ROMs with wrong checksum
+- MAME ROMs with missing parts

+Additionally it is always a good idea to compare the Linux and Windows generated sets and logs. \
+Please keep in mind that each test execution will consume about 40GB of HDD space.

 ## Known issues
 - **exFAT and DOS attributes (Linux version only)** \
   MiST and SiDi read FAT, FAT32 or exFAT (since [firmware_210525](https://github.com/mist-devel/mist-firmware/commit/56a1a0888f2448e6d1b5cf705d106a648709aff7)) fomatted SD cards. \